OrdieProject/book/source/03-hardening-overview.rst

 OpenSTA
 ^^^^^^^

-After the :term:`RTL` is synthesized, it must be analyzed to get a rough idea of what sort of timing we can expect from the finished product.
+After the :term:`RTL` is synthesized, it must be analysed to get a rough idea of what sort of timing we can expect from the finished product.
 Since we now know what sort of cells we have, this step can also tell us how much of the chip's area is being used.
 Finally, we can also know which nets form the "critical path" where the worst offenders are.

 OpenSTA is bundled as part of ``OpenROAD``, and is invoked using the `sta.tcl <https://github.com/The-OpenROAD-Project/OpenLane/blob/master/scripts/openroad/sta.tcl>`_ script from ``OpenLane``: